 Troop Type Gear Priority

-The single most important rule in gear progression: do not balance.
-Hyper-focus on the highest-value piece from each troop type in order, advance it to your current milestone, then move to the next.
-Spreading resources equally across all pieces kills efficiency and slows real power growth significantly.
+The #1 rule: do not balance.
+Hyper-focus on the highest-value piece from each troop type, advance it to your current milestone, then move to the next.
+Spreading resources equally slows real power growth significantly.

-Your milestone is whatever you can realistically reach right now โ Level 75, Level 100, Red +1, or Red +20.
-The priority order stays the same regardless.
+Your milestone is whatever you can realistically reach right now — Level 75, 100, first Red conversion, or deeper Red.
+The priority order stays the same throughout.

 Infantry Gear